(Ilex aquifolium )

 For further details on proper English holly chemical control please refer to the Metro Vancouver's BMP for English Holly (pg.
 14-19).

-Download the Metro Vancouver's Best Management Practices for English Holly here.
+Download the Metro Vancouver Factsheet on for the English Holly here.

 Header photo (Paulo Etxeberria).